How to Fold Salami for Charcuterie Board Like a Pro

 Folding salami into a rosette is an easy way to add extra flavor and interest to your charcuterie board.

-It can also be done in advance and stored in the refrigerator with plastic wrap until ready.
-This is how you make salami roses on the cheese board.
+You can make rosettes in advance and store them in the refrigerator under plastic wrap until you are ready to serve.
+Here is how to make salami roses for the cheese board.

 Step 1: Fold Your Salami

-Take four pieces of salami and fold them in half so you have four half-moon shapes.
+Take four slices of salami and fold each one in half so you have four half-moon shapes.

 Step 2: Line Up the Salami

-Start from the end with the last layer and keep rolling until there are no gaps between layers of cured meats in the roll, and it looks like one cohesive unit.
+Start from one end and keep rolling until there are no gaps between the layers and it looks like one solid unit.

-The toothpicks should also have a space between them so that air can circulate through the salami roses.
+Leave a little space between the toothpicks so air can circulate around the salami.

 Step 4: Arrange the Petals

-Once you have mastered the salami rose, the board you serve it on becomes part of the presentation.
-These personalized charcuterie boards from Willow & Hive are made to display exactly that kind of effort.
+Once you have the salami rose down, the board you serve it on becomes part of the presentation.
+These personalized charcuterie boards from Willow & Hive are made to show off exactly that kind of effort.

 Charcuterie Board